JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/external_builder_api.md

 1. Copy `<ide-home>/lib/yjp-controller-api-redist.jar` and `<ide-home>/bin/yjpagent.*`  files to `<ide-system-dir>/compile-server`
 2. In "Settings \| Compiler \| Additional compiler process VM options" field enter `-Dprofiling.mode=true`
-3. Make sure automatic make is turned off
+3. Make sure the automatic make is turned off

 After this, every build process run should result in a CPU snapshot stored in `<user-home>`/Snapshots directory.
 Snapshots are named like "ExternalBuild\-\{date\}.snapshot".